 The Diploma of Interpreting provides foundational skills for new entrants to the interpreting industry.
 Students are prepared for work typically in the community and business domains which include sectors such as general health, welfare, education, tourism, and social services.
 Interpreters are also prepared for non-complex disability assistance, preliminary police interviews, and other communication situations encountered in customer and community information environments.
 The course prepares students to interpret in informal business and workplace contexts where the consequences of errors in communicative intent can be readily managed.

 This course is delivered over 20 weeks + 6 weeks of holidays.

-Weekday and weekend classes are available (20 hours per week) + self-study component.
+Weekday and weekend classes are available + self-study component.

-This qualification suits students seeking employment in the following job roles:
+This qualification suits students seeking a career in the following job roles: